Introduction to Welding Technology

 Types of Welding

-There are many different types of welding processes and in general they can be categorized as:
+There are many different types of welding processes and in general they can be categorized as:Arc Welding:

 A welding power supply is used to create and maintain an electric arc between an electrode and the base material to melt metals at the welding point.
-In such welding processes the power supply could be AC or DC, the electrode could be consumable or non-consumable and a filler material may or may not be added.
+In such welding processes the power supply could be AC or DC, the electrode could be consumable or non-consumable and a filler material may or may not be added.The most common types of arc welding are:

 Shielded Metal Arc Welding (SMAW):

 A process that uses a coated consumable electrode to lay the weld.
 As the electrode melts, the (flux) coating disintegrates, giving off shielding gases that protect the weld area from atmospheric gases and provides molten slag which covers the filler metal as it travels from the electrode to the weld pool.
 Once part of the weld pool, the slag floats to the surface and protects the weld from contamination as it solidifies.
-Once hardened, the slag must be chipped away to reveal the
+Once hardened, the slag must be chipped away to reveal thefinished weld.

 - Gas Metal Arc Welding (GMAW):